Best Life Alert Alternatives for 2025 (No Contracts)

 Cost of Medical Guardian versus Life Alert

-Medical Guardian's prices technically start at $29.95/mo., but that's an in-home price.
+Medical Guardian's prices technically start at $31.95/mo., but that's an in-home price.
 Medical Guardian's GPS trackers start at $39.95 a month.
+You can get a slight discount for paying for a full year upfront, and you can cancel any time and get a prorated refund.
 This medical alert company doesn't offer a free lease option right now for on-the-go systems, so expect to pay about $125 to $200 for equipment.

-That's still more affordable than Life Alert's various activation fees, equipment fees, especially when you consider that Life Alert's mobile device must be bundled with the in-home base station.
+That's still more affordable than Life Alert's various activation fees and equipment fees, especially when you consider that Life Alert's mobile device must be bundled with the in-home base station.
 You'd easily pay about $200 in activation fees and about $70 in monthly fees for a GPS device from Life Alert.
+Plus, you're locked into a 3-year contract, so you won't be able to cancel if your financial situation changes.

 Learn more in our full Medical Alert review or take a closer look at Medical Guardian vs. Life Alert.